Overview

 Snapshot:

-to the address listed, and hopefully that will just label all the functions for
+Cool, we can go back to binary ninja and apply the playdate_sys struct type to the address listed, and hopefully that will just label all the functions for us like I've previously done in ghidra.

 Excuse me tf.
 The endianness is wrong for the addresses :facepalm:.
 Joy.
 Well I don't know how to fix that (after digging around a bit I couldn't figure it out, not going to worry about it though since it doesn't really break anything and you can manually add cross-references - the answer is probably defining a custom data section that is big endian).